adamhelton/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-This is a Game I developed for a class through Udacity.
+This is a game I developed for a class through Udacity.

 It asks the human player to chose a level of difficulty, and then has different strategies it uses based on that.